unazicaro-sys/My-Bio/README.md

 - Gain practical experience through projects and labs
 - Contribute to the cybersecurity community
 - Earn industry-recognised certifications
-- Secure a Cybersecurity Analyst / SOC Analyst role
+- Secure a Cybersecurity Analyst / SOC Analyst / GRC Role

 ---

-«“Every expert was once a beginner.”»
+“Every expert was once a beginner.”

 I’m documenting the journey, one lab, one project, and one lesson at a time.
 Feel free to explore my repositories, provide feedback, or connect with me as I grow in the world of cybersecurity.